larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 so hopefully things will stay In Sync.
-Yeah and then then below those 36 lights was 36 which is we just called the native word and the PDP 6 again had this.
+Yeah and then then below those 36 lights was 36 which is we just called the native word and the PDP-6 again had this.
 (62:06)
 This problem with getting started?
 I mean you know,